 The way Bolano wrote of the wind skittering across Santa Teresa, trying on underwear hung on laundry lines, flipping through pages of books left on park benches, is akin to how Bryant writes with delight of things in the world that deserve delight and wonder.
 Sometimes Bryant's eyes are the color of flesh inside of a grape.

 Thought: is all pure math in fact physical theory?
 The process of axiomatization – building an edifice – on the assumption of things like arithmetic, which is a theory... skim milk off the surface of the world.
 The patina the postcard acquires as it travels the globe.

 Lake Michigan and the Canal Street Drawbridge and Ping Tom Memorial Park have been my loves in this year of Our Lord 2020.
 Remember the vines of Chinatown - I told myself in 2018.
 Remember the brittle sticks of crimson incense held upright in the tab of a Pepsi can.
 Passing by and not looking straight at the red roses, I know very well the lives within those low houses.
 Bathrooms with plastic basins to wash our feet in.

 Also in 2018 I wrote: Even now during our angel hours I will do anything for you but wait!
 I think I was waiting for James.
-At last I deleted all our text messages yesterday.
 Are our angel hours also over?
 Bryant sat on my bed and showed me images of Baal, Moloch, seraphim.

 And I wrote: Do you remember yourself of the dark stern hair?
 Classical music plays somewhere far away in Ray's quiet car, dark and silent as tar.
 I do recall her now - my hair is again silent as tar.